aims-umich/sentiment_bias/README.md

 os.environ['CURL_CA_BUNDLE'] = ''
 os.environ['REQUESTS_CA_BUNDLE'] = ''
 ```
 These lines are in the files in ```./src/```.
-Currently, the last two are comments, you can uncomment them if you needed to.
+Currently, the last two are comments; you can uncomment them if needed.
 I also needed at some point to use the following linux command to avoid an importing error:
 ```bash
 $ export HF_ENDPOINT=https://hf-mirror.com
 ```
-Please notice that these errors are related to the computer you are using and the model you are importing.
+Please note that these errors are related to the computer you are using and the model you are importing.
 The codes will most likely work on personal computers but not clusters, which have additional security protocols for imports.

+In worst-case scenario, the models can be downloaded from HaggingFace and locally imported if errors persist.

 # Fine-tuning and Testing
+Due to X/Twitter policy, we cannot publicly share the tweets related to nuclear energy, but they can be sent via request to the Corresponding author [Majdi](radaideh@umich.edu).
 Fine-tuning of the models using 4,000 general tweets (```./data/zero-shot.csv```) from this Kaggle [dataset](https://www.kaggle.com/datasets/daniel09817/twitter-sentiment-analysis) can be done by running:

 ```bash
 python run_fine_tuning.py